DataDog/documentation/content/en/getting_started/application/_index.md

 {{< img src="getting_started/dashboard.png" alt="dashboard" responsive="true" >}}

-Dashboards contain [graphs][14] with real-time performance metrics
+Dashboards contain [graphs][14] with real-time performance metrics.

 * Synchronous mousing across all graphs in a [screenboard][15].
-* Vertical bars are events in the context of the metric.
+* Vertical bars are events.
+They put a metric into context.
-* Click & drag on a graph to zoom in on a particular timeframe.
+* Click and drag on a graph to zoom in on a particular timeframe.
 * As you hover over the graph, the event stream moves with you.
 * Display by zone, host, or total usage.
-* Datadog exposes the JSON editor of the graph allowing for [arithmetic][16] and [functions][17] to be applied to metrics.
+* Datadog exposes a JSON editor for the graph, allowing for [arithmetic][16] and [functions][17] to be applied to metrics.
-* Share a graph snapshot that appears in the stream; clicking on that snapshot returns you to the original dashboard (via the camera in the upper right of a graph).
+* Share a graph snapshot that appears in the stream.
-* Graphs can be embedded in an iframe, giving a 3rd party a live graph without access to your data or any other information (via the pencil in the upper right of a graph).
+* Graphs can be embedded in an iframe.
+This enables you to give a 3rd party access to a live graph without also giving access to your data or any other information.

 ## Monitoring

 {{< img src="getting_started/monitor.png" alt="monitor" responsive="true" >}}

-[Monitoring][18] gives you the ability to be notified if the aggregate of a specific metric is above or below a certain threshold:
+[Monitoring][18] gives you the ability to be notified if the aggregate of a specific metric is above or below a certain threshold—across your entire infrastructure, or per machine (average, max, min, or sum).

-* Across your entire infrastructure
-* Per machine (average, max, min, or sum)
-* Applies to any metric you want, revenue: data center temperature, etc.
+* Applies to any metric, e.g., revenue, data center temperature, etc.
 * Multi alerts (by device, host, etc.)
 * Set alert notification message, including @ capabilities